-- 1. Establish restorative circles practices, an Indigenous practice of deep listening, ensuring all voices are heard and honored, increasing equity, trust, and psychological safety needed to: - Create new pathways for solutions to emerge. - Develop people's ability for navigating the unknown, an essential part of the transdisciplinary process. (e.g., tolerance for ambiguity). - Utilize and expand the practice of storytelling of circles by using platforms.
-These circles can also be continued through diverse platforms (e.g., Why It Matters app, WhatsApp, and Slack), attracting and energizing others to join the journey by enabling storytellers to share experiences of doing meaningful work. - 2.
+- 1. Establish restorative circles practices.
+Establish restorative circles practices, an Indigenous practice of deep listening, ensuring all voices are heard and honored, increasing equity, trust, and psychological safety needed to: - a.
+Create new pathways for solutions to emerge. - b.
+Develop people's ability for navigating the unknown, an essential part of the transdisciplinary process (e.g., tolerance for ambiguity). - c.
+Utilize and expand the practice of storytelling of circles by using platforms.
+These circles can also be continued through diverse platforms (e.g., podcast and messaging apps), attracting and energizing others to join the journey by enabling storytellers to share experiences of doing meaningful work. - 2.
 Create collaborative agreements (social) that elevate and mobilize collective intelligence.
-This should be a "living" document, adapted and amended as needed throughout the collaboration to increase efficacy and meaning.
+These agreements should be "living" documents, adapted and amended as needed throughout the collaboration to increase efficacy and meaning.
 This also serves to incorporate wisdom traditions and best practices for processing conflict constructively.
 This can be extended to include methodological and technical agreements and protocols.
 This document will:

-- Collect feedback for effective ongoing constructive collaboration. - Help demystify the experience of working in a transdisciplinary environment for those who haven't experienced it. - For an example, see Figure 4 for the agreement used by the Global Methodologies committee.
+- a.
+Collect feedback for effective ongoing constructive collaboration. - b.
+Help demystify the experience of working in a transdisciplinary environment for those who haven't experienced it. - c.
+Use transdisciplinary collaborative agreements.
+For an example, see Figure 4 for the agreement used by the Global Methodologies committee.